This information can help answer the questions you have about getting immunized during the COVID-19 pandemic.

 Contact your local public health clinic to find out what immunizations are available.

 Public Health will work with schools to reschedule student immunizations if needed.
 They’ll use the signed consent from parents or guardians for the rescheduled date.

-If you or your child has a health problem that puts you at a high risk of disease (such as a weak immune system) you’ll still be able to get immunizations.
-You’ll also be able to get any immunizations you need if you’ve had contact with a vaccine-preventable disease, like tetanus.
+If you or your child has a health problem that puts you at a high risk of disease (such as a weak immune system) you can still get immunizations.
+You can also get any immunizations you need if you’ve had contact with a vaccine-preventable disease, like tetanus.

 If you’re pregnant, you can still get the dTap vaccine at a public health clinic if you can’t get it at your local pharmacy or family doctor’s office.

 For the most up-to-date information, visit:

 The symptoms of influenza can be the same as COVID-19.
 Getting immunized for influenza will lower your chance of needing to stay home and away from others (isolating) and being tested for COVID-19.

 The influenza vaccine is the best way to protect yourself and others from influenza.
-The best time to get immunized is early in the fall.
-This is usually in October or November before the influenza season starts.
-But you can be immunized at any time during the influenza season.
+The best time to get immunized is usually in October or November before the influenza season starts.
+But you can be immunized any time during the influenza season.
 The season starts late fall and lasts through the winter.